-Students are selected on the basis of outstanding scholarship for membership in Phi Theta Kappa, the national community college honor society.
+Students are selected on the basis of outstanding academic scholarship for membership in Phi Theta Kappa Honor Society, the honor society for the two-year colleges.

 Identification Card

 Each student is required to obtain a personal photo identification (ID) card.
 The ID card must be worn when on campus, presented when requested by authorized personnel and for admission to college-sponsored activities.
 In order to obtain an ID Card, the student must present proof of payment along with a photo ID at the time the photograph is to be taken.
 ID Hours are M-F from 8:30am-4:30pm or by appointment if a student is unable to get to the office during business hours.
 For further information, please contact the Office of College Life at (203) 285-2208.